Exploration High School

 Academic Programs Offered:

-Arts Focused Programming, Career & Technical Education (CTE), College Prep, Language Immersion, Multi-Grade Classrooms, PSEO, Personalized learning, Professional Internships and/or Job Shadowing, STEM/STEAM
+Arts Focused Programming, Career & Technical Education (CTE), College Prep, Credit Recovery, Multi-Grade Classrooms, PSEO, Personalized Learning, Professional Internships and/or Job Shadowing, STEM/STEAM

 Special education programming

-ExHS strives to create special education programming that meets the individual needs of each student.
-For some students, that means receiving push-in services in the general education setting & for others that means being pulled out & receiving services in a small group setting.
-Ideally all students will get to a point where they can receive all services within the general education setting.
+ExHS works hard to create special education programming that meets the individual needs of each student.
+For some students, that means receiving push-in services in the general education setting, & for others, that means being pulled out & receiving services in a small group setting.
+Ideally, all students will get to a point where they can receive all services within the general education setting.
 Special educators work closely with teachers to ensure that the curriculum is accessible to all students.
-ExHS values collaboration with families as well, & works with families to come up with a plan for their students to be successful, not only in high school, but in the post-secondary setting as well.
-Their biggest priority is establishing relationships, amplifying student voices, promoting their independence, & working towards post-secondary goals.
+ExHS values collaboration with families as well & works with them to develop a plan for their students to succeed, not only in high school but also after graduation.
+Their biggest priority is establishing relationships, amplifying student voices, promoting student independence, & working towards future goals.
 Special education is a collective & collaborative effort.

 English language learner programming

-ExHS’s ELD program is designed to empower students linguistically & help them achieve their learning targets while fostering the growth of their higher-order thinking skills.
+ExHS’s English Language Development (ELD) program is designed to empower students linguistically & help them achieve their learning targets, while fostering the growth of their higher-order thinking skills.
 Small class sizes allow for more individualized support.

-The school adheres to the WIDA standards & utilizes academic language supports that enable all learners to excel academically.
+The school follows the World-Class Instructional Design & Assessment (WIDA) standards & utilizes academic language supports that help all students do well in class.
 They believe that language proficiency goes hand in hand with the ability to analyze, synthesize, & evaluate complex information, which are essential skills for success in education & beyond.

 Lessons & assessments are tailored to students’ language proficiency levels, allowing them to gradually build a strong foundation in English language skills.
 ExHS’s goal is to create an environment where all students can confidently express themselves, engage with academic content, & contribute meaningfully to class discussions & projects.